 Palazzo Carmagnola – Milan

-Built in the 14th century and used now as a theater, this palace is known for two famous ghosts, the original owner of the palace, Francesco Bussone, the Count of Carmagnola, and the famous Lady with an Ermine – Cecilia Gallerani, notably depicted in a well-known portrait, as she was a favorite mistress of Ludovico Sforza, the married Duke of Milan and da Vinci’s patron.
+Built in the 14th century and used now as a theatre, this palace is known for two famous ghosts, the original owner of the palace, Francesco Bussone, the Count of Carmagnola, and the famous Lady with an Ermine – Cecilia Gallerani, notably depicted in a well-known portrait, as she was a favourite mistress of Ludovico Sforza, the married Duke of Milan and da Vinci’s patron.

 The two ghosts are reportedly seen on All Soul’s Day, every November 2nd, staring out the window.
 While the Count of Carmagnola died of decapitation, Cecilia Gallerani died naturally.